August 16, 2021 Fire in the sky

-In the backyard we stood around Karen and Byron’s pool, we sensed a tingling vulnerability.
+In the backyard we stood around Krispy and Cookster’s pool, we sensed a tingling vulnerability.
 The magnificent trees that sheltered us from the sun and wind could light up and burn from an ember floating in the breeze.
 The wind howled in the tips of the trees.
 We could hear them creak and groan as the gusts swept down from the mountain tops.
 Driven by the wind, the conflagration of fires increased by the second.

 Where have all the birds gone?
 We all noticed the silence in the trees.
 There was no bird song anymore, only the ominous creaking of the swaying timber.